cissagatto/Best-Partition-Clus/README.md

 <img src="https://github.com/cissagatto/Best-Partition-Clus/blob/main/estrutura_partitions_clus.png" width="300">

-NOTE: Please, pay attention to the *datasets-hpmlk.csv* names and the names in the CSV file.
+NOTE: Please, pay attention to the *datasets.csv* names and the names in the CSV file.
 They must be the same, on the contrary, an error may occur.

 ## BPC Folder Strucutre